Go Ahead, Shine - Crosswalk the Devotional - July 31

 Go Ahead.
 Shine.

-So, in year 3, I became convinced that I would study space because… well… because I loved planets and stuff.
+So, in year three, I became convinced that I would study space because… well… because I loved planets and stuff.
 With the same gusto that had carried me through my philosophy phase, I charged into star charts and calculated orbits with fury and fine-tipped lead pencils.
 I pored over research on black holes and quasars and stared intently into the night sky trying to figure out how in the world someone could think that a certain cluster of stars could look anything like a person or a goat or whatever.

 Then, reality hit in the way of astrophysics.
 The funny thing about studying the stars is that you have to be able to calculate distances, luminosity, parallaxes, and more fancy terms.
 I could crunch equations just fine, but that doesn’t mean I found it more satisfying than, say, ripping off a bandage from my legs.